Date- July 14, 2019

 Days without laundry- 5

 I said goodbye to the shed around 7:30 am this morning and hiked out in a pouring rain, safe beneath my umbrella.
-I had about 17 miles of pavement and gravel roads before reconnecting with good ol’ dirt trail.
+Still had about 17 miles of pavement and gravel roads before reconnecting with good ol’ dirt trail.

 I passed a diner on the outskirts of town, and while it didn’t look like much, I decided to pop in and check it out.
 A very simple, modest menu greeted me with very modest prices.
-I played it safe and ordered the breakfast burrito for 8 bucks, not expecting anything special.
+Decided to played it safe and ordered the breakfast burrito for 8 bucks, not expecting anything special.
 Fast forward 15 minutes and the waitress put the biggest breakfast burrito I’ve ever seen down in front of me.
 I wish I had taken a picture before I started eating it.

 It must have weighed a pound or better and was loaded with breakfast potatoes, eggs, bacon, cheese, and onions.
 It was divine, and I’m embarrassed to admit… but, I couldn’t finish it!
 I couldn’t finish an $8 delicious burrito.
 That’s never happened.